Public Enemy: 2020–present: Controversy, Public Enemy Radio, and return to Def Jam

 On June 19, 2025, Public Enemy released their first new music since 2020 with a new song titled "March Madness" to celebrate the Juneteenth holiday.
 The song was a collaboration with students from three universities according to Flavor Flav.
-“It was an honor to work with the students from Harvard, Berklee, and Howard Universities to create a protest anthem about important issues we are facing as human beings right now.
-MARCH ON,!!”
+"It was an honor to work with the students from Harvard, Berklee, and Howard Universities to create a protest anthem about important issues we are facing as human beings right now.
+MARCH ON,!!"

-On June 27, 2025, Public Enemy with no prior announcement made, released their sixteenth studio album Black Sky Over the Projects: Apartment 2025 which is available only on Bandcamp for its release.
+On June 27, 2025, Public Enemy with no prior announcement made, released their sixteenth studio album, Black Sky Over the Projects: Apartment 2025, which is available only on Bandcamp for its release.
 For the first 72 hours following the release, fans are allowed to set their own price to purchase the album.
-The album will be released on CD on July 25 and vinyl on October 10.
+The album was released on CD on July 25 and vinyl on October 10.

-During their performance at the RiverBeat Music Festival in Memphis on May 3, 2025, they called for a "free Palestine" between songs like ‘Get Up Stand Up’ and ‘Don’t Believe The Hype’.
+During their performance at the RiverBeat Music Festival in Memphis on May 3, 2025, they called for a "free Palestine" between songs like 'Get Up Stand Up' and 'Don't Believe The Hype'.
 To close their set, Flavor Flav addressed the crowd saying: "No matter what part of the world we come from, no matter what language we speak, no matter what color we are, we are all one person.
 With peace and togetherness, we would have so much power".